 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s).
 If the funding source(s) had no such involvement then this should be stated.

 The journal has established a number of agreements with funding bodies which allow authors to comply with their funder’s open access policies.

 All articles published will be immediately and permanently free for everyone to read and download.
 Permitted reuse is defined by your choice of the following Creative Commons user license: Creative Commons Attribution- NonCommercial-NoDerivs (CC BY-NCND): for non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.
-To provide Open Access, this journal has a publication fee which needs to be met by the authors or their research funders for each article published Open Access.
 Your publication choice will have no effect on the peer review process or acceptance of submitted articles.

 Informed consent and patient details

 Studies on patients or volunteers require ethics committee approval and informed consent, which should be documented in the paper.
 Appropriate consents, permissions and releases must be obtained where an author wishes to include case details or other personal information or images of patients and any other individuals in the publication.
 Written consents must be retained by the author and copies of the consents or evidence that such consents have been obtained must be provided to the journal on request.

 Please submit your article via http://acvjournal.com

 When submitting papers to the journal Angiology and Vascular Surgery, the following documents should be uploaded on the platform: